Pugs are happy little souls who just want to be by your side.

 This is where it all starts unravelling for the sweet little Pug.
 They’re prone to several health conditions.

-Brachycephalic Obstructive Airway Syndrome (BOAS) is a condition that affects their ability to breathe properly.
-Other breeds such a Bulldogs and French Bulldogs also suffer from this condition.
+Brachycephalic Obstructive Airway Syndrome (BOAS) is a condition that affects the ability to breathe properly.
+Other breeds such as Bulldogs and French Bulldogs also suffer from this condition.

 Dogs affected with this condition usually require surgery to help their breathing.
 Luxating Patella (a condition where the kneecap dislocates or moves out of its normal location) is also a problem with this breed.